 Credits: 1

 ART 209 20th Century Art

-This course will survey the history of Modern art from the 1860s to the present,

-beginning in Paris, expanding to Europe, and eventually to New York and beyond.
+This course will survey the history of Modern art from the 1900s to the present, beginning in Paris, expanding to Europe, and eventually to New York and beyond.
 We will ask several questions about the works we look at: What is modern about modern art?
 Why does the way art looks change over time, and what directs that change?
 What is the relationship between art and the artists and societies that produce it?
 What is its relationship to our lives today?
 Is Modernism over?
-To answer these questions, we will look closely at the artworks themselves, as well as the writings of artists and critics, and the history of the society and culture that considered itself "modern."
-This course is offered in the fall semester, 2007-2008.
+To answer these questions, we will

+look closely at the artworks themselves, as well as the writings of artists and critics, and the history of the society and culture that considered itself "modern."
+This course is offered in the fall semester, 2008-2009.

 No Prerequisite.

 Credits: 1

 ART 210 Special Topics in Art History

 The objective of this class is to develop the student's understanding of art history.
 Through the analysis of a particular theme or topic, students will gain a greater understanding of visual communication and its history.
 Since the content of this course varies from year to year, it may be repeated for credit upon the instructor's approval.
 Examples of course topics: Building for the Spirit; Religious Architecture from Antiquity to the Present; Women in Art; The Image of Man; Monumentality; Introduction to African Art, African American Art; The Art of the Ancient Americas; and Latin American Art.
-This course is offered in the spring semester, 2007-2008.
+This course is offered in the spring semester, 2008-200.

 Credits: 1

-The Arts of Africa

-An introduction to the traditional art and architecture of sub-Saharan Africa.
-The focus is on the arts in cultural context from major style areas of Nigeria, the Guinea Coast, and central, eastern, and southern Africa.
-This course is offered in the spring semester, 2007-2008.
+Modern and Postmodern African Art

+A survey of nontraditional African art from the early 20th century until present.
+The course will follow early modern art movements, which developed as a response to colonialism, missionary presence and rapid urbanization.
+It will then examine the period of decolonization and the end of Apartheid and how this influence art around the continent.
+The course will also look at the postmodern global art movement that started in the late 20th century and how African artist have responded to the world stage.
+This course is offered in the spring semester, 2008-2009.

 No Prerequisite.